idroney/TechTransfer/README.md

 This device can monitor BFRBs including hitting oneself, biting, pulling out hair, skin picking and cutting, as well less severe but damaging behaviors such as nail biting, thumb sucking, and nose picking.
 While often impairing, these symptoms are frequently reported but often not observed in clinical settings.
 This makes diagnosis, as well as treatment planning and monitoring, exceedingly difficult.
 Clinicians need data on BFRB frequency and timing for the purposes of diagnosis, treatment planning and monitoring, while patients need immediate, real-time feedback to make behavioral therapies more effective.
 Not only can this device be helpful for monitoring BFRBs, it can also monitor more generalizable behaviors like face touching, especially relevant now during the COVID-19 outbreak.
 Results and FutureThe Tingle's performance characteristics in healthy volunteers were studied and published (Son JJ et al., "Thermal Sensors Improve Wrist-Worn Position Tracking," npj Digital Medicine (2019) 2:15).
 The Tingle is currently a prototype.
 We are currently seeking opportunities to commercialize (manufacture and distribute) the Tingle for widespread use.

-7
-Possibly combine Tingle page with Thermo page to show two different applications of the same technology instead of marketing them separately?
-Double check on patents with Brett
-Status and Patent
-Description
-Results
-Usage
-7

 The Thermo Wearable
 Status and PatentThe Thermo Wearable is the subject of U.S. Patent No. 10,119,807 and 10,520,297 [Will link to patents].
 The Thermo is currently a prototype.
 Description and UsageThe Thermo wearable uses thermal sensors to track its position relative to the body.
 This innovative standalone approach to position tracking without cameras has the potential to increase the accuracy of measuring movement in real time.
 The device is also lightweight, non-intrusive and self-contained, making it ideal for integrating into augmented or virtual reality systems.
 See the description of the Tingle device, which also serves to track position of the hand with respect to the head and torso, but for a more narrow application (monitoring of body-focused repetitive behaviors).
 Results and FutureThe Thermo is currently a prototype.
 We are currently seeking opportunities to commercialize the Thermo for widespread use in position tracking for console game playing, VR, AR, etc.

-8
-Possibly combine Tingle page with Thermo page to show two different applications of the same technology instead of marketing them separately?
-Double check on patents with Brett
-Status and Patent
-Description
-Results
-Usage

-8

 ODAlert Drug Overdose Detector
 Status and PatentThe ODalert device is a prototype.
 Patent Pending.
 Description and UsageThis device is the first in a series of projects exploring wearable device solutions to drug overdose and drug addiction.The primary motivation for building this prototype was to start a discussion with the National Institute on Drug Abuse on potential opportunities to detect opiate overdose with inexpensive devices built from off-the-shelf components.
 Depressed respiration is the best way to detect opiate overdose and the only approved indicator for the administration of Narcan (Naloxone).
 Results and FutureThe device contains an accelerometer, a PPG optical heart rate sensor and a thermopile contactless thermometer to detect skin temperature.
 The device also contains an extremely loud buzzer and is connected to a smartphone app which is capable of alerting an emergency response team.
 The emergency response feature is currently a mockup and does not function.
 The general idea is that the device uses sensor data to detect a possible drug overdose event.
 The device then activates its buzzer.
 If the user does not deactivate the buzzer after an allotted period of time it is assumed that an overdose is taking place and the device alerts emergency responders through the connected phone app.
 We are working on similar, more practical devices and welcome opportunity for collaboration on this project.

-9
-any filed or published IP?

-9

 MindLogger
 Status and PatentMindLogger is currently being used to gather survey data as part of the 10,000-person Healthy Brain Network research study.
 After this initial test, MindLogger will be used in research studies by our collaborators at the National Institute of Mental Health, MIT, UT Austin, the CRI in Paris, and elsewhere.